ainumaisarah/webapp/README.md

 ![AdminPage](https://github.com/user-attachments/assets/154acf9e-2104-4594-a5bb-208bfc589974)

 ## Challenges/Difficulties in Developing the System
-1. Making sure the data from the website page is passed on to the database
+1. Making sure the data from the website page is passed on to the database.
 2. XAMPP and MySQL frequently switching ports, causing difficulties in accessing the localhost.

 ## References